 This may also apply to threats against third parties, although some states specifically prohibit defendants from raising a duress defense when the threatened injury is directed at a third party.

-As you can see there are a number of elements that a prosecutor must prove, beyond a reasonable doubt, in order to convict you of larceny.
-A qualified criminal defense lawyer can help you fight each one of those elements, although reasonable down as to one of them may be enough for a jury to find you innocent.
-If you're facing larceny charges, you should reach out to an attorney near you as early as possible.
-You can get started today with a free evaluation by a local attorney.
+As you can see, there are a number of elements that a prosecutor must prove beyond a reasonable doubt in order to convict you of larceny.
+If you're facing larceny charges, you should reach out to a local criminal defense attorney to discuss your case and craft the best defense.